Here is our proposal for spending 2 days in Venice itinerary. Venice, Italy, stands apart from just about every other city on earth.

 Explore the Tourism Hub of San Marco

-The most notable of these facilities are the Bridge of Sighs, Doge’s Palace, and St. Mark’s Basilica.
+The most notable of these facilities are the Bridge, Doge’s Palace, and St. Mark’s Basilica.

 You can never claim to have visited Venice without stopping over at the district.